colearora/sicp/README.md

 # sicp
-Work related to the book Structure and Interpretation of Computer Programs (SICP)
+Work related to the book Structure and Interpretation of Computer Programs (SICP).